music-suite/music-suite/docs/src/User-Guide.md

 # Time and Rhythm

-In this chapter we will learn how time and rhythm is represented in Music Suite.
+In this chapter we will learn how to represent time and rhythm.

 ## Basic time types